-Again, there’s an opportunity for you to get creative here.
-While I’ve used items found in a coffee shop, you could use anything from a “ski weekend” to a “1-hour babysitting” to $50.
+Again, there’s an opportunity for you to get creative.
+While I’ve used items found in a coffee shop, you could use anything from a “ski weekend” to “1-hour babysitting” to $50.

-The only requirement is you want to label your Excel columns.
+The only requirement is that you want to label yourcolumns.
 The header information will display when we get to Word’s mail merge.

 We did an earlier Word mail merge tutorial using Excel to create personalized letters that share some of the same concepts.

 At this stage, we’ll setup ato pull in the records and display them on our custom label.